Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations: Squeezed input boosts entanglement

 Of the 16 terms in the optical output covariance matrix, the four diagonal terms are (somewhat) trivial, and six others can be calculated directly from the remaining six.
 Therefore, we only need to calculate six terms to construct the matrix (see appendix).
 The six terms can be written and calculated a six products terms of the form \cite{adhikari2018phase}: with $\zeta = r'e^{i\theta'}$, and $\hat{\mathbf{\gamma}}_y( \zeta_\ell) = \frac{i}{2}[(\cosh{ r'_\ell}+e^{i \theta'_\ell}\sinh{ r'_\ell})\hat{\mathbf{a}}^\dagger-(\cosh{r'_\ell}+e^{-i \theta'_\ell}\sinh{r'_\ell})\hat{\mathbf{a}}]$.

 where $A_j= \cosh{r_j}-e^{-i\theta_j}\sinh{r_j}$ and $B_j= \cosh{r_j}-e^{i\theta_j}\sinh{r_j}$.

-The two measures of entanglement used here are only ideal for continuous-variable states that are Gaussian.
+The two measures of entanglement used here are only ideal for continuous-variable bipartite states.
 Notably, the two measures (logarithmic negativity and Duan's measure of inseparability) do not agree (figure \ref{21msthetas}).
-The optical states produced by these simulations non-Gaussian.
-Here, applying the logarithmic negativity yields indeterminate entanglement for moderate squeezing in the simplified system (see figure \ref{fig:1mstheory}).
-Figure \ref{fig:1mstheory} is a plot of a more ideal system where the losses are zero and many noise factors are not considered.
-Considering realistic conditions (losses, thermal noise, more realistic OMO dampening, and higher-order mechanical modes in the OMO) bounds the $E_N$ to a finite number as seen in figure \ref{21msthetas}, yet the entanglement maxima and minima are at near opposite squeezing angle combinations (relative to Duan's measure).
-Although recent theoretical studies expect that the logarithmic negativity can approach infinity for ideal cases of Gaussian entanglement, those apply to cases of infinite squeezing \cite{inflogneg}.
-Here the Logarithmic negativity fails at very reasonable values of squeezing strength.
+The partial measurement of the states produced by these simulations obscures one of three entangled modes; the input squeezing of the optical fields then modulates that obstructed tripartite entanglement.
+Consideration of realistic conditions (such as losses, thermal noise, more realistic OMO dampening, and higher-order mechanical modes in the OMO) are included in most of the simulations (see figure \ref{21msthetas}).